viocle/dataloaden/README.md

 user, err := loader.Load("123")
 ```

-This method will block for a short amount of time, waiting for any other similar requests to come in, call your fetch
+This method will block for a short amount of time, waiting for any other similar requests to come in, and then call your fetch
 function once.
-It also caches values and wont request duplicates in a batch.
+It also caches values and won't request duplicates in a batch.

 You need to use the built in New{{Loader}} function.
 This ensures the sync.Pool, initial batch, and optional expiration are all initialized properly.
 Example:
 ```go